damientjones/SparkKafkaToParquet/README.md

 ex: obj1App

 ## The project includes a StreamingListener and a SparkListener
-The Streaming Listener will log basic metrics to a job_metrics table in Cassandra.
-The Spark listener will print out messages to the console.
+The Streaming Listener and Spark Listener will log basic metrics to the batch_metrics and job_metrics tables respectively in Cassandra.
+The application will not insert nulls or default values into the metric tables.

 ## A few notes
 <UL>